winitzki/sofp/README.md

 I plan tentatively to cover the following further material:

 - zippable / applicative functors, traversable functors, foldable functors -- with full derivations and analysis of the laws
-- when applicable, contrafunctors with similar properties
+- when applicable, also cover contrafunctors with similar properties
 - a general way of implementing and using "free" constructions (free monoid, free functor, free monad, free applicative etc.)
 - monad transformers, mtl (?), extensible effects ("types à la carte") - problems and solutions
 - various solutions for the "expression problem"
-- from the following list of functional programming concepts, those that appear to be useful in practice will be covered, others omitted:
+- the following list of functional programming concepts needs to be revisited to exclude concepts that appear to be not very useful in practice:
     - catamorphisms and other "something-morphisms" (?)
     - comonads and co-applicative functors (?)
     - rigid functors (need better use cases for those) (?)
-    - type-level and functor-level fixpoints; `matryoshka`; recursion schemes; recursive types; when is a recursive type well-defined
+    - type-level and functor-level fixpoints; `matryoshka`; recursion schemes; recursive types; when is a recursive type well-defined, lazy / eager evaluation
-    - trampolines in the standard library; monadic tail recursion
+    - trampolines in the standard Scala library; monadic tail recursion and stack safety
     - cofree comonads (?)
     - continuations library and "shift/reset programming" (?)
     - zippers / type derivatives (?)